What do state partners Baden-Württemberg and California have in common? They’re both GOING GREEN, of course!

 “Going Green” integrates well into the curriculum of several school subjects, particularly STE(A)M or MINT subjects, Environmental Science, English and German language courses, Geography and bilingual courses.

-The project “Going Green - Baden-Württemberg Meets California” is funded entirely by the State Ministry of Baden-Württemberg for the promotion of the Baden-Württemberg – California state partnership and generously supported by Teach About U.S..
+The project “Going Green - Baden-Württemberg Meets California” was funded entirely by the State Ministry of Baden-Württemberg for the promotion of the Baden-Württemberg – California state partnership and generously supported by Teach About U.S..
 The publisher is solely responsible for the content.

 A huge “vielen Dank” to the Staatsministerium Baden-Württemberg for the financial support of this project!